 Most people don’t agree that they’re people-pleaser.
-We all are people-pleaser in varied degrees.
+We all are people-pleasers to varied degrees.
 But if it’s more than 50% of the cases, you can call yourself a people-pleaser.
-If people are told that they’re trying to please others, they don’t get it.
-The reason they don’t get it, because they don’t know at all.
-The best method to realize that you’re a people-pleaser is to observe yourself closely in professional setting.
+They don’t get it if people are told they’re trying to please others.
+They don’t get it because they don’t know at all.
+The best method to realize that you’re a people-pleaser is to observe yourself closely in a professional setting.
 How you’re talking?
 How you’re giggling?
 How you’re feeling because of others’ achievements?
 How you’re doing your work?
 What types of work you’re doing?
-Are all you do your work?
+Are all of you doing your work?
 Do you delegate work?
 Do you say yes to every request?
-If the answer for above questions is yes (to most of them), then you’re a people-pleaser.
+If the answer to the above questions is yes (to most of them), then you’re a people-pleaser.
 Realizing that you’re a people-pleaser is the beginning of curing it.

 Yes, it’s a habit.
-It’s wired in your brain in such a way that you can’t stop doing it.
+It’s wired in your brain, so you can’t stop doing it.
 Take some time alone.
 Sit in solitude with a pen and paper.
 Think.
 Ponder.
 Ruminate about why you please people!
-What’s your pay off?
+What’s your payoff?
 Do you feel validated?
-Ask yourself from where this validation is coming from?
+Ask yourself where this validation is coming from.
 What if they don’t validate you even if you please people?
-Where would you find validation then?
-If you can honestly answer to these questions, then you will be able to search for ways to stop doing it.
+Where would you find validation, then?
+If you can honestly answer these questions, then you will be able to search for ways to stop doing it.

 Priority beats every bad habit.
-What if you decide that you only please few people – just your family, not anyone else?
+What if you only please a few people – just your family, not anyone else?
 What then?
-First of all it would be difficult.
+First of all, it would be difficult.
 But begin to prioritize your family over your professional colleagues.
 Whenever you catch yourself trying to please your peers, stop and try to please your child or husband instead.
-If you practice this you will receive some resistance from your peer group for some time as you’re acting differently.
-But soon enough you would get rid of it.
+If you practice this, you will receive some resistance from your peer group for some time as you act differently.
+But soon enough, you would get rid of it.
 Once you can focus only on your family, now prioritize yourself.
 Please yourself.
 No, it doesn’t mean you will not love your family.
 But now, it’s a challenge not to please your family.
 It’s time to please you.
-If you follow this step by step method, within months you will get rid of this bad habit completely.
+If you follow this step-by-step method, you will completely eliminate this bad habit within months.

-People please others mainly out of fear – fear of losing loved ones, fear of bad consequences, fear of failure, fear of losing approval of peers and boss, fear of being lesser than others, fear of others’ happiness etc. Find out what fear is making you be a people-pleaser.
-Usually there will 2-3 if you find out.
-All other are just the different versions of same fears.
+People please others mainly out of fear – fear of losing loved ones, fear of bad consequences, fear of failure, fear of losing the approval of peers and boss, fear of being lesser than others, fear of others’ happiness, etc. Find out what fear is making you a people-pleaser.
+Usually, there will be 2-3 if you find out.
+All others are just different versions of the same fears.
 Find them out and find the root of those fears.
-Once you know the roots, it would be much easier for you to face your fear.
-The best way to do that is to imagine the worst-case-scenario in your mind.
+Once you know the roots, it will be much easier for you to face your fear.
+The best way to do that is to imagine the worst-case scenario.
 Imagine you’re experiencing them right now.
 What will happen?
 Nothing.
 You will still be okay.
 Maybe a little sad.
 But you will be fine.
 The whole world will not crash down upon you.

-This is the most common question psychologists ask when they notice that people are justifying their resentments and suffering.
-Everyone has a pay-off for doing something.
+This is the most common question psychologists ask when they notice people justifying their resentments and suffering.
+Everyone has a payoff for doing something.
 Find out yours.
 Why you’re people-pleasure?
 What need does it serve?
-Why you keep on doing it?
-If you can find the pay-off, ask yourself how you can get the pay-off in different manner or via different method where you don’t need to go to people and try to appease them.
+Why do you keep on doing it?
+If you can find the payoff, ask yourself how you can get it differently or via a different method where you don’t need to go to people and try to appease them.

 These are not the only ways to stop being a people-pleaser.
-But they’re the corner stones.
-If you use them, even one, you will begin the process of putting a full-stop at being a people-pleaser.
-Don’t be people-pleaser; rather be your own person.
+But they’re the cornerstones.
+If you use them, even one, you will begin putting a full stop to being a people-pleaser.
+Don’t be a people-pleaser; rather, be your own person.
 Live your life in your own way.
-You don’t need to listen to other people for making things happen.
-Of course, this world is inter-dependent world.
+You don’t need to listen to other people to make things happen.
+Of course, this world is interdependent.
 We all need each other.
 But not in a way that makes you a slave of people.
 Slavery is not a good characteristic.
-And being a people-pleaser is nothing but slavery where you sell your head for a price.
+And being a people-pleaser is nothing but slavery, where you sell your head for a price.
 Do you think it’s worth it?